tompscanlan/vic-persistence-blog/vic-persistance.md

 If you can design your application to replicate data to other containers, and ensure at least one copy is always running then you're using this pattern.

-An example of this patterns is running a Cassandra database cluster, where replication enables the dynamic addition or removal of nodes.  ***I wouldn't recommend doing this***, **but** if running Cassandra in containers, and being good about bootstrapping, and removing nodes, then you could run a stable database cluster with normal basic `docker run`.
+An example of this patterns is running a Cassandra database cluster, where replication enables the dynamic addition or removal of nodes.
+If running Cassandra in containers, and being good about bootstrapping, and removing nodes, then you could run a stable database cluster with normal basic `docker run`.
 The persistence is handled by storing data in the container layer.
 As long as enough containers are up, persistence is maintained.

+There should be a blog entry about this specific use case in the near future.

 ### Re-create data on loss